3beta-hydroxy-5beta-steroid dehydrogenase

-Thus, the two substrates of this enzyme are 3beta-hydroxy-5beta-pregnane-20-one and NADP^{+}, whereas its 3 products are 5beta-pregnan-3,20-dione, NADPH, and H^{+}.
+The two substrates of this enzyme are epipregnanolone and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 5β-dihydroprogesterone, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 3beta-hydroxy-5beta-steroid:NADP^{+} 3-oxidoreductase.
 Other names in common use include 3beta-hydroxysteroid 5beta-oxidoreductase, and 3beta-hydroxysteroid 5beta-progesterone oxidoreductase.